StGrozdanov/recipe-book/README.md

 ##### 8. Notifications of type A - regular, that will hide upon click and type B - redirect upon click

+##### 9. Back to top button /on the recipe details page/

-##### 9. Every click on a functional component of the website reflects on the url bar, you can then send it to a friend in order for him to see the result you want him to see.
+##### 10. Every click on a functional component of the website reflects on the url bar, you can then send it to a friend in order for him to see the result you want him to see.

-##### 10. Users can create account, providing them with the rights to publish their own recipes and to post comments.
+##### 11. Users can create account, providing them with the rights to publish their own recipes and to post comments.

-##### 11. Recipe owners can edit and delete their publications.
+##### 12. Recipe owners can edit and delete their publications.

 ## How to Install and Run the Project